ShannonMRCarey/SyzygySimulator/README.md

 ### SELECT A MISSION
 To select a mission, the game first randomly selects two different rooms from its possible options.
+Each player is asked which mission they would like to vote for.
+The Player method vote_for_mission will always return the mission with the highest score.

+### DEDUCT POINTS FOR MISSION
+Each mission will lose the team between 1 and 3 points.

+### DETERMINE ROOM ASSIGNMENTS
+To determine where players will go, the game first asks players to vote_for_assignments.
+In a real syzygy game, this voting mechanism would be replaced by informal discussion of where team members should go.
+To simulate this, each player submits votes to the game, which then selects the most-agreed-upon situation.

+in vote_for_assignment, each player considers each challenge room in order of importance (the one with the lowest point score).
+They will try to put the people they trust most, in order, into the rooms they care about most.
+To determine how many players they want in each room, they select the arrangement which yields the highest expected score.
+For example, if there are six players, and their normalized relationship matrix with them is [0.4,0.25, 0.2, 0.5, 0.5, 0.05], they weigh if putting the first two in a room together (0.4*0.24* 2 points earned) would be better than putting the first three together (0.4*0.24*0.2* 3 points earned) and so on.

+Once the game has all votes in, it identifies which room each player received the most votes for, and assigns them.
+In the case that one player would be assigned alone to a room, the game will pick the second most popular choice for them, and so on.

+### SET UP CHALLENGES
+Set up challenges includes both the challenge check-in and the actual execution. check_in_for_challenge asks each player to evaluate the chances of success in their own room, which is based off the chances of there being a saboteur in their room statistically, and the trust they have of each other person in the room.

+Challenge execution is simulated here using each player's skill level in that challenge as a weight for the chances of them succeeding/failing.
+The Game sets a threshold for what constitutes overall success or failure.

+### UPDATE TRUST
+The score from each room for each round is used to help players determine who to flip on in the future, and who to trust.
+If a player was in a room which lost points, everyone else trusts them less, proportionate to how much they trusted them before and how many people were in the room that scored negatively.
+The inverse is true of a player in a room who gained points.
+The one additional consideration made is that when a player evaluates their own room, they remove themselves from the trust update (eg. if they and one other person were in a room that failed, since they know they're good, they entirely blame the other person for the failure).